Ship measurements: Definitions

-Carlin - similar to a beam, except running in a fore and aft direction.
+Carlin – Similar to beam, except running in a fore and aft direction.

-Complement - The full number of people required to operate a ship.
+Complement – The full number of people required to operate a ship.
 Includes officers and crew; does not include passengers.
-For warships, the number of people assigned to a ship in peacetime may be considerably less than her full complement.
+The number of people assigned to a warship in peacetime may be considerably less than her full complement.

-Cube - The cargo carrying capacity of a ship, measured in cubic metres or feet.
+Cube – The cargo carrying capacity of a ship, measured in cubic metres or feet.
 There are two common types: